 Q: You’ve mentioned social determinants of health, which has become something of a hot topic in the industry.
 Why do you think that is?

-Dr. Singer: In short, it’s proven with data in a way that it wasn’t before.
-There’s really good evidence now from multiple different studies that show that non-direct healthcare issues affect outcomes.
+Dr. Singer: In short, it's proven with data in a way that it wasn't before.
+There's really good evidence now from multiple different studies that show that non-direct issues affect health outcomes.
 For example, social isolation can be as dangerous as smoking.
-It’s been well known for some time that a lot of basic healthcare needs, like doctor appointments or groceries, aren’t met because people actually can’t access them for one reason or another.
+It's been well known for some time that a lot of basic healthcare needs, like primary care doctor appointments or groceries, aren't met because people can't access them for one reason or another.

 Financial issues overlay all of this.
 If someone doesn't have money for housing, they're not going to have money for cheap, life-altering medications, like insulin.
 If someone has to sleep outside or couch surf, they're uniquely vulnerable to losing their medications, or having them stolen, if they've even been able to procure them.

 These are somewhat dramatic examples, but variations of this same story play out in large percentages of the population, especially the senior population.

 The bottom line is that social problems deeply and adversely affect health.
 It’s proven.
 And CareLinx has demonstrated that our model is effective, especially when we work together with providers and payers.

 Q: How does the combination of CareLinx, senior home care, and social determinants of health translate into savings and improved outcomes for health plans?